logaretm/vee-validate/docs/content/guide/handling-forms.md

 </script>
 ```

-To reset the values as well, you will need to use `setValues` from the scoped slot or the component instance to set them to whatever is suitable.

 Alternatively if you plan to use the scoped slot for complex markup, you can use the `handleReset` slot prop function to trigger the reset manually:

 ```vue